moebrowne/mountainofcode.co.uk/posts/2025-01-10_3d-modeling-for-developers.md

 It also fit really nicely with workflows I was already using like Git!
 I've since designed a bunch of useful parts, I created a [repo](https://github.com/moebrowne/3D-models) which has most of them in.

+**UPDATE 18 Feb**: I recently discovered [Replicad](https://studio.replicad.xyz/workbench) which is similar to OpenSCAD but it uses Javascript and runs in the browser.
+I haven't used it yet but I'd like to give it a go, the demo shows that it is capable of making natural curves which isn't something OpenSCAD is good at.